 - Place patient into a position of comfort.
-Semi-sitting position should be encouraged.
+Semi-sitting positions should be encouraged.

-- Rescuers should notify a bystander to contact EMS and retrieve a automated external defibrillator (AED).
+- Rescuers should notify a bystander to contact EMS and retrieve an automated external defibrillator (AED).

-- Rescuer’s should encourage patients to take any medication that the patient may have related to the condition.
-Rescuers should not administer the medication but can help make sure the medication is the proper amount, not expired and is prescribed to the patient.
-Common medications for patients susceptible to heart conditions include nitroglycerin (nitrod) or acetylsalicylic acid (Aspirin).
-Patients should be advised not substitute medications such as Aspirin for another medication such as Tylenol.
-Patients prescribed nitroglycerin should be advised not to take the medication if they are on any performance enhancing medications such as Viagra or Cialis.
+- Rescuers should encourage patients to take any medication that the patient may have related to the condition.
+Rescuers should not administer the medication but can help make sure the medication is the proper amount, not expired, and is prescribed to the patient.
+Common medications for patients susceptible to heart conditions include nitroglycerin (nitro) or acetylsalicylic acid (Aspirin).
+Patients should be advised not to substitute medications such as Aspirin for another medication such as Tylenol.
+Patients prescribed nitroglycerin should be advised not to take the medication if they are on any performance-enhancing medications such as Viagra or Cialis.

-- Patient should be encouraged to reduce movement and to relax.
+- Patients should be encouraged to reduce movement and relax.

-- Rescuer should treat the patient for shock.
+- The rescuer should treat the patient for shock.

-- If vitals are absent rescuer(s) should administer CPR and use a AED and follow prompts if available.
+- If vitals are absent rescuer(s) should administer CPR and use an AED and follow prompts if available.

 Participants registered in emergency first aid will learn to provide care using all of the techniques mentioned above.
-Candidates must demonstrate effective skills in the care for heart attack patients to successfully complete a emergency first aid course.
+Candidates must demonstrate effective skills in the care of heart attack patients to successfully complete an emergency first aid course.